Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 ## DISCLAIMER
 This project is provided on AS-IS basis, without any guarantee at all.
 Author is not responsible for any harm, direct or indirect, that may be caused by using this plugin.
-You use this plugin at your own risk.
+You use this project at your own risk.